 On the backend, verify the ID token’s integrity to authenticate yourself.
 See Verify the integrity of the ID token on Google Sign-In for Websites documentation.
 Validate the

 subclaim to make sure it’s you.
+Here’s an example in the wild.

 To create an OAuth 2.0 Client ID: